breeze-ventilator/covid19-ventilator/documentation/README.md

 ## Documentation

-The Assembly Guide contains detailed instructions on how to assemble the ventilator organized by sub-assembly while the User Guide illustrates how to properly use and care for the ventilator.
+The Assembly Guide contains detailed instructions on how to assemble the ventilator organized by sub-assembly.
+The User Guide illustrates how to properly use and maintain the ventilator.